SilasiLab/HomeCageSinglePellet/README.md

 6. Download the HCSP source code from https://github.com/SilasiLab/HomeCageSinglePellet and unpack it.
 7. Optional (Only if you want to use the analysis features): Install Deeplabcut using the Anaconda based pip installation method. (https://github.com/AlexEMG/DeepLabCut/blob/master/docs/installation.md)
 8. Optional (Only if you want to use the anaylsis features): Move the file `HomeCageSinglePellet/src/analysis/HCSP_analyze.py` into `~/.conda/envs/DLC2/lib/python3.6/site-packages/deeplabcut` (Where DLC2 is the name of the anaconda virtual environment where you installed Deeplabcut).
+9. Optional (Only if you want to use the anaylsis features): Download our pretrained DLC2 network for automatically extracting reach attempts from your videos. **INSERT GOOGLE DRIVE LINK TO NETWORK HERE**
 8. Done!